There is a limit on the amount of pre-tax and other concessionally taxed contributions you can make each year to your super.

 Concessional contributions (CCs) are super contributions that are sometimes referred to as ‘pre-tax’ contributions.
 They include:

-A cap of $27,500 applies to CCs in the 2021/22 financial year.
-If you have more than one fund, total CCs made to all funds will be added up and count towards the CC cap.
-If you haven’t used up your annual CC cap each financial year since 1 July 2018, you may be able to make larger contributions in a future financial year (see below) by utilising unused CCs that have been carried forward.
+An annual cap of $27,500 applies to CCs in the 2023/24 financial year.
+If you have more than one fund, total CCs made to all funds are added up and count towards your CC cap.

 The ATO will inform you if you have exceeded your CC cap.
 Following notification from the ATO, you can withdraw up to 85% of any excess CCs from your super.
 If you leave the excess in your fund, the full amount of the excess also count towards your non-concessional contribution cap.

 Additional tax is also payable on excess CCs.
-All contributions exceeding the CC cap will be included in your assessable income for the year and will be taxed at your marginal tax rate, opens in new window (less a 15% tax offset to reflect the tax paid on these contributions within your super fund) and an interest charge apply.
+All contributions exceeding the CC cap will be included in your assessable income for the year and will be taxed at your marginal tax rate (less a 15% tax offset to reflect the tax paid on these contributions within your super fund).